Meticulous editing and good proofreading techniques can save you a lot of embarrassment.

 You can apply the same method when you proofread.

-You are more likely to identify potential grammatical errors when you hear the sentences flowing into each other.
+You are more likely to identify potential errors when you hear the sentences flowing into each other.

-You could also try reading it to someone else and see if they can pick up any errors.
+But you could also try reading it to someone else and see if they can pick up any errors.

 3. Read it backward